-We typically generate positive cash flow from operations due to favorable gross margins and the variable nature of selling expenses, which constitute a significant percentage of operating expenses.
-We generated \$133.9 million in cash from operations in 2009 compared to \$103.3 million in 2008.
-This increase in cash generated from operations is primarily due to the increase in revenue in 2009 as well as increased profitability from our restructuring efforts.
+We typically generate positive cash flow from operations due to favorable margins.
+We generated \$187.9 million in cash from operations in 2010 compared to \$133.9 million in 2009.
+This increase in cash generated from operations is primarily due to the increase in revenue in 2010 as well as increased profitability from our restructuring efforts.

-As of December 31, 2009, working capital was \$152.7 million compared to \$124.0 million as of December 31, 2008.
+As of December 31, 2010, working capital was \$206.1 million compared to \$152.7 million as of December 31, 2009.
 Our working capital increased primarily due to an increase in cash and cash equivalents.
-Cash and cash equivalents at December 31, 2009 were \$158.0 million compared to \$114.6 million at December 31, 2008.
-The increase in cash was primarily the result of the increase in our cash generated from operations in 2009.
+Cash and cash equivalents at December 31, 2010 were \$230.3 million compared to \$158.0 million at December 31, 2009.
+The increase in cash was primarily the result of the increase in our cash generated from operations in 2010.

-Capital expenditures in 2009 totaled \$20.2 million, and we anticipate capital expenditures of approximately \$30 million to \$35 million for 2010.
-These capital expenditures are primarily related to:
+Capital expenditures in 2010 totaled \$53.8 million, and we anticipate capital expenditures of approximately \$65 million for 2011.
+These capital expenditures in 2011 are primarily related to:

-- purchases of computer systems and software, including equipment and development costs; and - the build-out and upgrade of leasehold improvements in our various markets, including retail stores in China, as well as costs associated with building a new innovation center on our Provo campus.
+- purchases of computer systems and software, including equipment and development costs; - the build-out and upgrade of leasehold improvements in our various markets, including retail stores in China - real estate acquisitions and initial development work related to the building of a new innovation center on our Provo, Utah campus; and - acquisition of our previously leased corporate headquarters buildings and distribution center in Provo, Utah.

 We currently have debt pursuant to various credit facilities and other borrowings.
-The following table summarizes these debt arrangements as of December 31, 2009:
+The following table summarizes these debt arrangements as of December 31, 2010:

-Facility or Arrangement (1) Original Principal Amount Balance as of December 31, 2009 (2) Interest Rate Repayment terms 2000 Japanese yen- denominated notes 9.7 billion yen 1.4 billion yen (\$14.9 million as of December 31, 2009) 3.0% Notes due October 2010, with annual principal payments that began in October 2004.
-2003 \$205.0 million multi-currency uncommitted shelf facility: U.S. dollar denominated \$50.0 million \$10.0 million 4.5% Notes due April 2010 with annual principal payments that began in April 2006. \$40.0 million \$40.0 million 6.2% Notes due July 2016 with annual principal payments beginning July 2010. \$20.0 million \$20.0 million 6.2% Notes due January 2017 with annual principal payments beginning January 2011.
-Japanese yen denominated 3.1 billion yen 2.2 billion yen (\$23.9 million as of December 31, 2009) 1.7% Notes due April 2014, with annual principal payments that began in April 2008.
-2.3 billion yen 2.3 billion yen (\$24.4 million as of December 31, 2009) 2.6% Notes due September 2017, with annual principal payments beginning September 2011.
-2.2 billion yen 2.2 billion yen (\$23.3 million as of December 31, 2009) 3.3% Notes due January 2017, with annual principal payments beginning January 2011.
-2004 \$25.0 million revolving credit facility N/A None N/A Credit facility expires May 2010.
-2009 \$100.0 million uncommit- ted multi-currency shelf facility N/A None N/A
+Facility or Arrangement (1) Original Principal Amount Balance as of December 31, 2010 (2) Interest Rate Repayment terms 2003 \$205.0 million multi- currency uncommitted shelf facility: U.S. dollar denominated \$40.0 million \$34.3 million 6.2% Notes due July 2016 with annual principal payments that began in July 2010. \$20.0 million \$20.0 million 6.2% Notes due January 2017 with annual principal payments that began in January 2011.
+Japanese yen denominated 3.1 billion yen 1.8 billion yen (\$22.0 million as of December 31, 2010) 1.7% Notes due April 2014, with annual principal payments that began in April 2008.
+2.3 billion yen 2.3 billion yen (\$27.9 million as of December 31, 2010) 2.6% Notes due September 2017, with annual principal payments beginning September 2011.
+2.2 billion yen 2.2 billion yen (\$26.7 million as of December 31, 2010) 3.3% Notes due January 2017, with annual principal payments that began in January 2011.
+2010 committed loan: U.S. dollar denominated \$30.0 million \$30.0 million Variable 30 day: 1.26% Amortizes at \$1.5 million per quarter.
+2004 \$25.0 million revolving credit facility N/A None N/A 2009 \$100.0 million uncommitted multi-currency shelf facility N/A None N/A

-(1) Each of the credit facilities and arrangements listed in the table are secured by guarantees issued by our material domestic subsidiaries and by pledges of 65% of the outstanding stock of our material foreign subsidiaries.
+() Each of the credit facilities and arrangements listed in the table are secured by guarantees issued by our material domestic subsidiaries and by pledges of 65% of the outstanding stock of our material foreign subsidiaries.
+The 2010 committed loan is also secured by deeds of trust with respect to our corporate headquarters and distribution center in Provo, Utah.

-(2) The current portion of our long-term debt (i.e. becoming due in the next 12 months) includes \$14.9 million of the balance on our 2000 Japanese yen-denominated notes, \$4.8 million of the balance of our 2005 Japanese yen-denominated notes and \$15.7 million of the balance on our U.S. dollar denominated debt under the 2003 multi-currency shelf facility
+(2) The current portion of our long-term debt (i.e. becoming due in the next 12 months) includes \$13.3 million of the balance of our Japanese yen-denominated debt under the 2003 multi-currency uncommitted shelf facility, \$8.6 million of the balance on our U.S. dollar denominated debt under the 2003 multi-currency uncommitted shelf facility and \$6.0 million of our 2010 committed loan.